stillinbeta/gke-mastodon/README.md

-# Mastoodon on GKE
+# Mastodon on GKE

 This will set up Mastodon on GKE.
-It uses Contour as a load balancer / frontend, Cloud SQL Postgres for a database, and Mailgn for email.
+It uses Contour as a load balancer / frontend, Cloud SQL Postgres for a database, and Mailgun for email.

 ## Dependencies